k4leesi/k4leesi/README.md

 # 👋 Hi there!
 I'm Kali (k4leesi) 🚀

 My name is **Kaleesi**; I am a **6th-grade student and part of the Champ community**, currently building my path in science and technology.
 I have completed specialized technology programs at the **Universidad Nacional de Ingeniería (UNI)**.
-My long-term goal is to become an **International Expert in Genetics focusing on brain genes and biocobotics**, leveraging Artificial Intelligence to **revive extinct species and develop collaborative biological robots to conquer other planets**.
+My long-term goal is to become an **International Expert in Genetics focusing on brain genes and biocobotics**, leveraging Artificial Intelligence to **revive extinct species and develop collaborative biological robots**.

 ---
 ### 🧬 My Big Goals & Passions